Grand Escapades’ Travel Guide To Iran – Friendliness, Culture, Modernity: So Far Away From The Clichés!

 - Like always and everywhere: take your time, as there are lots of things to see off the main tourist drags.

 - Just say “Yes!” when you are invited.
-People will get out of their way to make you feel welcome.
+People will get out of their way to make you feel welcome, at least when you leave the “Tourist Trail”.

 What Will We Especially Remember?

-Getting our picture taken with groups of students (mostly girls) at every place we visited.
-We had never been so high in demand!
+- Getting my picture taken with groups of students (mostly girls) at many places I visited, at least off the “Tourist Trail”.
+I had never been so high in demand, even in China!

-- In public Iranian women wear a chador or a “manteau” (a short, light frock that can be very colorful).
-In northern Teheran and in Esfahan women sometimes looked stunning through the way they dressed!
+- In public Iranian women wear a chador or a “Manteau” (a short, light frock that can be very colorful).
+In major cities, women sometimes looked stunning through the way they dressed!

 - If shoes are an important part of clothing for women in the western world, it is the headscarf and the purse in Iran.
 Whereas surprisingly many elegantly dresses women wear sport shoes.